Sean21225/FullStack_proj/replit.md

 - Updated frontend Dockerfile to use npm install instead of npm ci
 - Fixed port mappings and removed obsolete docker-compose version field
 - Created comprehensive Docker setup guides for development and production
+- Fixed database connection issues by creating PostgreSQL database and updating environment variables
+- Backend now running successfully on port 5000 with full functionality working
+- Created comprehensive PyCharm setup guide for local development
-- All frontend and backend functionality working correctly in Docker environment
+- All frontend and backend functionality working correctly in both Docker and Replit environments

 ## User Preferences